teambit/docs/docs/bit-components/overview.md

 ---

-## Component contained in a directory
+## Component Contained in a Directory

 Bit requires all of each component's implementation files to be contained in a single directory.
 This includes the component's code, stylings, tests, documentation etc and an `index` barrel file to roll-up exports.